 What Are the Risks and Benefits of Testosterone Treatment?

 "If their symptoms are truly due to low testosterone, patients tell me that within a few weeks they notice a significant difference, though sometimes it is not too dramatic," Hedges says.
 "Sex is better, depression is better -- you can see it directly and quickly."

 There are also risks.
-Testosterone treatment can raise a man's red blood cell count as well as enlarge his breasts.
+Testosterone treatment can raise men's red blood cell count as well as enlarge their breasts.
 It can also accelerate prostate growth.
 Men with breast cancer should not receive testosterone treatment.

 Testosterone treatment usually is not advised for men with prostate cancer.
 Hedges says some of the associations between testosterone replacement therapy and prostate health are currently being challenged.
 In his practice, he does offer testosterone treatment to men who have been treated for prostate cancer.